ajaswa/waffleiron/README.md

 Cause it's awesome and fast.
 If you don't want to use it half way through a project you can easily pull it out and write your own CSS without needing to rewrite your markup or change your CSS.

 ## Support
 Waffle Iron works without any hacks in Safari, Chrome, Firefox and IE8+.
-If you use html tag conditionals IE7 support is built in, otherwise you'll have to tweek some things by adding the IE7 inline-block hack:
+If you use html tag conditionals IE7 support is built in, otherwise you'll have to tweek some things by adding the following to your config block:

-  display: inline;
-  zoom: 1;
+    $wi-ie7: true;

 ## Ok I'm convinced
 1. Use SASS/SCSS